Privacy of distributed optimality schemes in power networks: Introduction

-The topic of preserving the privacy of generation and demand units \ak{has recently} attracted wide attention in the literature.
+The topic of preserving the privacy of generation and demand units {has recently} attracted wide attention in the literature.
 Different types of privacy concerns, resulting from the integration of information and communication technologies in the smart grid, are mentioned in \cite{zeadally2013towards}.
 In addition, \cite{siddiqui2012smart} analyzes various smart grid privacy issues and discusses recently proposed solutions for enhanced privacy, while \cite{yu2013privacy} proposes a privacy-preserving power request scheme.
 In addition, \cite{fioretto2019differential} uses the differential privacy framework to provide privacy guarantees and \cite{eibl2017differential} studies the effect of differential privacy on smart metering data.
 Moreover, homomorphic encryption has been used in \cite{marmol2012not} to enable the direct connection and exchange of data between electricity suppliers and final users, while preserving the privacy in the smart grid.
-A privacy-preserving aggregation scheme is proposed in \cite{lu2012eppa} which considers various security threats.
-The use of energy storage units to preserve the privacy of user consumption has been considered in \cite{yang2014cost} and \cite{zhang2016cost}.
+A privacy-preserving aggregation scheme is proposed in \cite{lu2012eppa} which considers various security threats. {A network equivalent approach is developed in \cite{zheng2021dynamic} which preserves the information privacy of integrated electricity and heat systems.} The use of energy storage units to preserve the privacy of user consumption has been considered in \cite{yang2014cost} and \cite{zhang2016cost}.
 Furthermore, \cite{wu2021privacy} and \cite{dvorkin2020differentially} aim to simultaneously preserve the privacy of individual agents and enable an optimal power allocation using homomorphic encryption and differential privacy respectively.
 Both approaches result in suboptimal allocations, which suggests a trade-off between optimality and privacy.
-Several existing techniques \ak{that aim at} preventing disclosure of private data are also discussed in \cite{souri2014smart}.
+Several existing techniques {that aim at} preventing disclosure of private data are also discussed in \cite{souri2014smart}.

-Although the problems of preserving the privacy of power prosumption and obtaining an optimal power allocation in power networks have been independently studied, \ak{the problem of simultaneously achieving these goals has not been adequately investigated.
-In addition, to the authors best knowledge, no study has considered the impact of such schemes on the stability and \ak{dynamic} performance of the power grid.} This study aims to jointly consider these objectives within the secondary frequency control timeframe.
+Although the problems of preserving the privacy of power prosumption and obtaining an optimal power allocation in power networks have been independently studied, {to the authors best knowledge, no study has managed to simultaneously achieve these objectives.} {In addition, the impact of such schemes on the stability and {dynamic} performance of the power grid has not been investigated.} This study aims to jointly consider these objectives within the secondary frequency control timeframe.